 The Authority's Business Continuity Plan was updated and reviewed during 2017/18 and audited by the internal auditors with a reasonable level of assurance and a limited number of management actions which have been agreed to by officers.
 This Plan was reviewed again by internal audit during 2021/22 to consider the impact of the pandemic arrangements and any lessons that were learnt from them for possible future scenarios.
-Staff have now settled in to using the offices more frequently again, with a suggested split of 50:50 between office/home working.
-Our planners, rangers and other staff continued their Re:New engagement and campaigns in the Forest with partners.
+A successful desk top exercise by the Cyber Incident Response Plan Team was conducted on 4 September 2024 around a scenario of a breach of our IT systems; lessons learned from this exercise were discussed and recorded.